-Kitchen is the powerhouse of your home and the person who cooks in the kitchen, is the one who drives the fuel in this powerhouse.
-As such it is very necessary to ensure good health of the person who cooks in the kitchen.
+Choosing the right kitchen chimney size is very important because the kitchen is the powerhouse of your home.
+And the person who cooks in the kitchen is the one who drives the fuel in this powerhouse.
+As such it is very necessary to ensure the good health of the person who cooks in the kitchen.

-So if you set up a quality chimney in your kitchen in accordance with the size of your cooktop or hob and measurements of the kitchen, it will help you to throw out most of the smoke and fumes outside the kitchen in an effective manner.
+The kitchen chimney size should be in accordance with the size of your cooktop or hob and measurements of the kitchen.
+The right size chimney will help you to throw out most of the smoke and fumes outside the kitchen in an effective manner.

 Size Of The Chimney